dijkstracula/smrt/report/notes.md

 the development of SMRT, the beginning of a verified storage stack that takes advantage of SMR hard disks.

+We are interested in correctness at this point; we will discuss possible ways to reason about performance in the future work section.

 ## Dafny

 Dafny is cool!